jlevy/og-equity-compensation/README.md

 In public companies, markets set the value of stock based on perceptions of all this, and it’s easy to sell your stock, too, so you know its value today.

-- 🚧 How exactly does one sell stock?
+🚧 Structure: How exactly does one sell stock?
 Perhaps to add in What is Equity Worth, b/c the value of shares is affected by who sells and when?
 E.g. what professionals/entities do we need to know about in case this is something we want to do?
 This is one of the Mysteries to many general readers.
 (Have considered whether a section devoted to the structure and processes of the stock market would fall within our scope.)

 In later stage private companies, the financials of the company are still known, at least to some people within the company, and these predictions are usually more certain.